angzheng/Codepath-MemoryGame/README.md

 If I had a few more hours to work on this project, I would create original, digital drawings and add them to every one of the four buttons to make the game more interesting.
 I could then use the “hidden" class to hide the image until the user clicks on the button.
-Currently, the four buttons in my project play the musical notes A, D, G, and E similar to the strings on a violin.
+Currently, the four buttons in my project play the musical notes A, D, G, B, C, and E.
 I could instead find audio clips of excerpts from songs as the sound played from each button.
 Instead of using an index to access different frequencies in freqMap, the index would access different audio clips for each button.
+I would also include randomly generated patterns and add a gif or image in the site's background that changes every time the user correctly guesses a turn.